jeremy-edward-bauerle/LegendSRD/edited-output/pirates/hand-edit.md

 is on Curacao.

-Techniques
+### Techniques
-Research: Between the internet and the library, there is a wealth of information on piracy out there, which will give plenty of ideas for adventures.
+**Research**: Between the internet and the library, there is a wealth of information on piracy out there, which will give plenty of ideas for adventures.
 Gather as much information as you can and encourage the players to immerse themselves too (alternatively, have the Adventurers live sheltered lives or suffer from amnesia, so they can learn about the historical setting in-character).

-Handouts: Research will give rise to plenty of documents and texts from the era of piracy and players love handouts.
+**Handouts**: Research will give rise to plenty of documents and texts from the era of piracy and players love handouts.
 Descriptions of famous pirates, geographical treatises on the islands, copies of laws and treaties - print them out and tack them up around the gaming area.
 Use copies of maps from the era instead of modern maps.

-Do not Sweat The Details: While keeping close to the historical ideals is necessary for this style of play, actually having fun and playing a game is even more important.
+**Do not Sweat The Details**: While keeping close to the historical ideals is necessary for this style of play, actually having fun and playing a game is even more important.
 The Games Master should never let the game stop because of some historical inconsistency.
 If two players are arguing over exactly what sort of rigging was in common use in 1720, get them to postpone the discussion until after the game and move onto plundering ships.
 The aim of historical campaigns is to explore history through a game and the game should come first.

-Campaign Ideas:
+**Campaign Ideas**:
-Shipwrecked: The game begins with the Adventurers being cast up on a desert island following a terrible storm that destroyed several ships in a convoy.
+**Shipwrecked**: The game begins with the Adventurers being cast up on a desert island following a terrible storm that destroyed several ships in a convoy.
 The Adventurers are the only survivors.
 They have to survive on the island for some time, until a pirate vessel arrives on the island to careen.
 The only way off the island is to sign up with the pirates.

-Pirate Hunters: Another option is to cast the players as naval officers, in pursuit of pirates.
+**Pirate Hunters**: Another option is to cast the players as naval officers, in pursuit of pirates.
 Give them the bare minimum of resources (an armed sloop and a crew of sullen sailors who are already grumbling and mutinous) and pit them against historical pirates.
 Can the players do better than real-world pirate hunters?
 The Games Master can just consult history books for the actions and strengths of the various notable pirates.

-Cinematic Piracy
+## Cinematic Piracy
 A cinematic game covers much the same ground as a historical campaign but takes the best bits instead of holding itself to actual history.
 Pirates were the pulp villains of their day and pirate movies invariably involve swashbuckling, dramatic rescues and duels, good-hearted rogues or